 Energy Code requirements

-As part of the greenhouse gas emission reduction strategy introduced by the Government of Alberta the new National Energy Code of Canada for Building 2011 (NECB) and energy efficiency requirements within Section 9.36 of the Alberta Building Code 2014 are in effect.
+As part of the greenhouse gas emission reduction strategy introduced by the Government of Alberta the new National Energy Code of Canada for Building 2017 (NECB) and energy efficiency requirements within Section 9.36 of the National Building Code, 2019 AB Edition are in effect.

 The codes outlined above are the minimum standard for construction for building permits applied for after November 1, 2016.

 National Energy Code of Canada for Buildings 2017 (NECB 2017)